alphagov/paas-team-manual/docs/team/working_practices.md

 ## Merging a branch into master

-We have implemented a helper script to handle merging PR in some repos (eg paas-cf).
-For these repos PRs can be merged and signed by doing:
+We have implemented a helper script to handle merging and signing PRs for you.
+In repos where this is available (eg paas-cf) PRs can be merged and signed by running:

 ```sh
 make merge_pr PR=<n>